wangjiangshan0725/RF-Solver-Edit/README.md

 <p>
 We propose <strong>RF-Solver</strong> to solve the rectified flow ODE with less error, thus enhancing both sampling quality and inversion-reconstruction accuracy for rectified-flow-based generative models.
-Furthermore, we propose <strong>RF-Edit</strong> to leverage the RF-Solver for image and video editing tasks.
+Furthermore, we propose <strong>RF-Edit</strong> to leverage the <strong>RF-Solver</strong> for image and video editing tasks.
 Our methods achieve impressive performance on various tasks, including text-to-image generation, image/video inversion, and image/video editing.
 </p>